 I don’t understand the point of rain and snow.
 When my foster mom tries to tell me to go out in the rain or in the snow, I give her a quizzical look – sometimes she hides the sun and I don’t like it!
 I will go outside to do my business on those days, but I don’t like it, and I’ll skedaddle right back into the dry, warm house as quickly as I can!

 Because of my history, I am nervous/uncomfortable and reactive (lots of loud barking or growling) when people who don’t live with me come into my home territory, which for me is both inside the house and also when I am out in the fenced yard.
-Once I know you, I am overjoyed when you visit our house, but until I know you, I am really cautious and feel like I need to protect my home and my people.
-And when people or other dogs walk by our fenced yard, I bark and carry on in a strong way to make sure they keep going and don’t launch an invasion!
+After all I have been through, I am really cautious and feel like I need to protect my home and my people.
+And when people or other dogs walk by our fenced yard, sometimes I bark and carry on in a strong way to make sure they keep going and don’t launch an invasion!
 I would do best in a home without a lot of visitors, but I am happy to be out and about and around town with my owners!